wout/dat-metadata-standard/README.md

 is no clearly defined way to describe external dependencies in such a way that on-chain NFTs can be reproduced.

-## Definitions

-### Scene (Subject/Object/Sketch/Token/Asset...?)

-### Renderer
-The renderer is an NFT carrying either a self-contained program or one with dependencies.
-In the case of the latter, all dependencies are defined in the metadata of the renderer.
-The policy

-### Dependency

 ## Metadata
-The Elpis Metadata Standard builds on the existing [CIP-0025](https://github.com/cardano-foundation/CIPs/tree/master/CIP-0025) standard and is divided into three separate parts.
+The Elpis Metadata Standard builds on the existing [CIP-0025](https://github.com/cardano-foundation/CIPs/tree/master/CIP-0025) standard and is divided into three separate entities.

 ### 1. Scene
-The **scene** contains all the information to render the NFT.
+This is the part the end user will receive in their wallet.
+It contains all the information to render the NFT.

 ```
 {